Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/balancedTeams.md

 ### $K=2$

-Lets just try to work through the problem when $K=2$ for various cases.
+Let's just try to work through the problem when $K=2$ for various cases.
 I think there are different situations when $M < K$ compared to the other way around sooooo lets just grind.
 This is kinda like a working page I'm just going to type my thoughts.
 $$
 B(1,2) = 4
 $$